-Where an arrangement includes the recharge of set up costs, turnover associated with this is recognised over the term of the contract.
+Where an arrangement includes the recharge of set up costs, turnover associated with this is recognised in line with completion of work.

 Turnover relating to the provision of services including webcasting, production, platforms and support is recognised in line with the service delivery to the customer, which is usually evenly over the contract period with reference to contract terms.